pacoispaco/coral/notes-taxonomy-representation.md

 by Brian J. Small](http://surfbirds.com/Features/subalpine13/main.html)*.

-For many years most scientists have agreed that the group consists of five taxa that belong to the genus *Sylvia* and where two taxa are considered proper species and the other three taxa are considered subspecies.
+For many years most scientists have agreed that the group consists of five taxa that belong to the genus *Sylvia*, where two taxa are considered proper species and the other three taxa are considered subspecies.

 In 2013 Lars Svensson proposed a taxonomic revision of the group into three distinct species.
 This revision is described in the paper *[A taxonomic revision